sduplan/bojler/index.md

 Bojler includes simple and easily customized typography for headings, table cells and lists.

 ### System fonts stack
 Bojler defaults to the system font of a particular operating system.
-This method can boost performance because the browser or e-mail client doesn't have to download any font files, it's using one it already had.
+This method can boost performance because the browser or email client doesn't have to download any font files, it's using one it already had.

 The beauty of system fonts is that it matches what the current OS uses, so it can be a comfortable look.